-- As of recently, they have become a challenger for Collingwood's title of the most hated team in the league due to their poaching of other team's players, and their salary cap situation, as they receive a "Cost of Living Allowance" on top of the regular salary cap.
+- They have become a challenger for Collingwood's title of the most hated team in the league due to their poaching of other team's players, and their salary cap situation, as they receive a "Cost of Living Allowance" on top of the regular salary cap.

 - West Coast Eagles (WA)